Healthy, beautiful, glowing skin is being supported primarily by your diet.

 5. Sip on Green Tea

-In the form of beverage, cream, or mask, the list of the benefits of green tea is endless.
-Enjoy!
+In the form of beverage, cream, or mask, green tea's benefits are infinite (almost!)

 6. Spice it up